-Regional "Days in the Market" At the end of May, the median number of "days in the market" in the Coachella Valley was 49 days, which is five days more than last year.
-The median selling time in the region has been running between 40 and 50 days for over two years.
+Regional "Days in the Market"

+The median selling time in the region has been running between 40 and 50 days for two years.
 This includes both detached and attached homes.
+At the end of February, the median number of "days in the market" in the Coachella Valley was 46 days, which is only three days more than last year.
+These historically short median selling times help keep home prices stable.